 That doesn’t mean you should or shouldn’t “shoot for that” but it’s something to be aware of as you live your life.

 Marry Your Best Friend?

 People pick mates like they pick friends.
-People aren’t going to be good friends with drastically different beliefs than us.
+People aren’t likely to be good friends with drastically different beliefs than us.

 Think about it: